cs50/labs/population/README.md

 Say we have a popluation of `n` llamas.
 Each year, `n/3` new llamas are born, and `n/4` llamas pass away.

-For example, if we were to start with `n = 1200` llamas, then in that year, `1200/3` new llamas would be born and `1200/4` llamas would pass away.
-At the end of that year, we would have `1200 + 1200/3 - 1200/4 = 1200 + 400 - 300 = 1300` llamas.
+For example, if we were to start with `n = 1200` llamas, then in that year, `1200/3 = 400` new llamas would be born and `1200/4 = 300` llamas would pass away.
+At the end of that year, we would have `1200 + 400 - 300 = 1300` llamas.

-As another example, if we were to start with `n = 1000` llamas, at the end of the year , we would have `1000 + 1000/3 - 1000/4 = 1083.33` llamas.
-We can't have a decimal portion of a llama though, so we'll truncate the decimal to get `1083`.
-The next year will then begin with `1083` llamas.
+As another example, if we were to start with `n = 1000` llamas, at the end of the year, we would have `1000/3 = 333.33` new llamas.
+We can't have a decimal portion of a llama though, so we'll truncate the decimal to get `333`. `1000/4 = 250` llamas will pass away, so we'll get a total of `1000 + 333 - 250 = 1083` llamas at the end of the year.

 ## Implementation Details